HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Conclusion

 \section{Conclusion}

-We present \methodname, a hierarchical scene representation and associated search objective, to perform language-specified pick and place mobile manipulation. \methodname achieves state-of-the-art results on the Open Vocabulary Mobile Manipulation (OVMM) benchmark~\citep{homerobotovmmchallenge2023,yenamandra2023homerobot} and improves the success rate for modular approaches to semantic object search when used as a stop decision.
-We demonstrate \methodname performing language-specified pick and place in a real-world office environment with a Spot robot.
+We present \methodname, a hierarchical scene representation and associated search objective, to perform language-specified pick and place mobile manipulation.
+We carefully design our novel scene representation with associated objective for global and local search. \methodname achieves state-of-the-art results on the Open Vocabulary Mobile Manipulation (OVMM) benchmark~\citep{homerobotovmmchallenge2023,yenamandra2023homerobot} and improvement over a strong baseline in a real-world office environment with a Spot robot.

 \textbf{Limitations.} The performance of \methodname is limited by errors during execution of subskills including collision avoidance and physical placing which can be improved by integrating better component methods for physical subskills in future work.
-In addition, since we restrict the total time for executing the pick and place tasks in our work, all of our metrics measure success within a restricted period of time.
-Therefore, another avenue for increasing performance is by optimizing the choice of gaze points during local search.
+Another avenue for increasing performance is by optimizing the choice of gaze points during local search.
 Filtering for informative gaze points or considering the information gain when generating the gaze points could enable us to achieve improved confidence during local search with fewer total gaze points.
 Reducing the number of gaze points would allow additional time to enable exploration of more regions in the environment.